miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 keep source files in a repository controlled by a Source Control Manager (SCM) such as Git.
 Pulling source from a repository allows you to control the point in the repository (the revision) from which you want to build software.
-A combination of the two is also possible.
+Finally, a combination of the two might exist, which would give the consumer a choice when deciding where to get source files.

 BitBake uses the :term:`SRC_URI` variable to point to source files regardless of their location.
-Each recipe must have a :term:`SRC_URI` variable that points to the source.
+Each recipe must have a ``SRC_URI`` variable that points to the source.

 Another area that plays a significant role in where source files come from is pointed to by the